Meet my next furniture makeover project:

 I don’t believe that it’s a very old, but it’s beautiful nonetheless.
 My goal was to save as much of that gorgeous burled wood veneer as I could manage.
 The top had several deep gouges and spots of chipped veneer though, so I knew I would have to paint it.
 Thankfully the veneer on the drawers was about 90% perfect!
 There were only a few small scratches and I knew I had just the right fix for them.

-I’ve really enjoyed using MMS Hemp Oil as a topcoat on a few recent milk paint projects (like this one here and here).
 I was pretty sure all these drawer scratches needed was a little Hemp Oil and then they would be good as new.
+Hemp Oil is also a great topcoat option for milk paint projects (like this one here and here).

-This dresser is finished with the exception of fixing a few pieces of hardware, so be on the lookout for a final reveal post soon.
+This dresser is finished with the exception of fixing a few pieces of hardware, so be on the lookout for a final reveal post soon (you can see it now here).
 I’m telling you, it’s GORGEOUS!

 On the non-business side of things we celebrated my youngest’s 3rd birthday on Monday.
 My husband and I took our older two boys out of school for the day and trekked off to the Legoland Discovery Center.